meshtastic/firmware/docs/software/plugins/RangeTestPlugin.md

 * Right now range test messages go over the TEXT_MESSAGE_APP port.
 We need a toggle to switch to optionally send over RANGE_TEST_APP.

+# FAQ

+Q: Where is rangetest.csv saved?
+A: Turn on the WiFi on your device as either a WiFi client or a WiFi AP.
+Once you can connect to your device, go to /static and you will see rangetest.csv.

+Q: Do I need to have WiFi turned on for the file to be saved?
+A: Nope, it'll just work.

+Q: Do I need a phone for this plugin?
+A: There's no need for a phone.

+Q: Can I use this as a message logger?
+A: While it's not the intended purpose, sure, why not.
+Do it!

+Q: What will happen if I run out of space on my device?
+A: We have a protection in place to keep you from completly filling up your device.
+This will make sure that other device critical functions will continue to work.
+We will reserve at least 50k of free space.

+Q: What do I do with the rangetest.csv file when I'm done?
+A: Go to /static and delete the file.

 # Need more help?

 Go to the Meshtastic Discourse Group if you have any questions or to share how you have used this.